 3 Key Elements of a Minimalist Lifestyle

-So now that I’ve (hopefully) convinced you that a minimalist lifestyle is worth pursuing, let take a look at the three key elements of minimalist living.
+Now that I’ve (hopefully) convinced you that a minimalist lifestyle is worth pursuing, let’s look at the three key elements of minimalist living.

 1. THE MINIMALIST MINDSET

-Believe it or not, I think the most important part of creating a minimalist lifestyle is cultivating a minimalist mindset.
+Believe it or not, I think the most essential part of creating a minimalist lifestyle is cultivating a minimalist mindset.
 When you learn to think like a minimalist, you become a minimalist.

-You can declutter your home but if you haven’t changed your mindset, what happens when you stop decluttering?
-Unless you know how to genuinely want less then odds are you will slowly fill your home again.
+You can declutter your home, but if you haven’t changed the way you think, what happens when you stop decluttering?
+Unless you know how to genuinely want less, then odds are you will slowly fill your home again.

 The next key element of minimalist living is decluttering.

-- What kind of life do you want to live?
+- What kind of life do I want to live?

 3. MORE OF WHAT MATTERS